PranaliAngne/Team_Amigos_5513Assignment4/README.md

 # Goals of Assignment

-- The year with max approvals

-- The category which occurs max number of times in that year.

-- The TOTAl estimated cost for all suburbs, for that particular category, in   that year.

-- The suburb that has max approvals for the above category in the above year.

-- The total estimated cost for ONLY that suburb for ONLY that above category.
+- To identify the year with maximum approvals and to analyze the data further to find out the suburb and estimate cost of building with respect to the most popular class in that year.
+And also find out the category that is most in demand for that class.

+- To analyze the suburb which was inferred from research question 1 and find out the year for which it had the maximum approvals.
+Also find out the class that occurred maximum times, category with respect to that class and estimate cost for these particular variables.

 # Data set variables